-- Recognize their critical responsibility for selecting the superintendent, defining his or her responsibilities, and evaluating his or her performance regularly without directly engaging in administrative processes.
+4. Recognize their critical responsibility for selecting the Superintendent, defining his or her responsibilities, and evaluating his or her performance regularly without directly engaging in administrative processes.

-- Act on legislative and policy-making matters only after examining pertinent facts and considering the superintendent’s recommendations.
+7. Act on legislative and policy-making matters only after examining pertinent facts and considering the Superintendent’s recommendations.

-- Avoid being placed in a position of conflict of interest, and refrain from using the committee position for personal gain.
+13. Avoid being placed in a position of conflict of interest and refrain from using the committee position for personal gain.

-- Attend all regularly scheduled committee meetings as possible, and become informed concerning the issues to be considered at those meetings.
+14. Attend all regularly scheduled committee meetings as possible and become informed concerning the issues to be considered at those meetings.

-- Strive to promote harmonius working relations with all School Committee members and school staff that are based on mutual respect, fairness and openness.
+17. Strive to promote harmonious working relations with all School Committee members and school staff that are based on mutual respect, fairness and openness.